dyngosz/dyngosz.github.io/_posts/2017-03-13-magic-spotify.md

 	tracksToAdd.add(playlistTrack.getTrack().getUri());
 }
 ```
-and secondly - I add all of those tracks to my previously defined playlist
+and then, I add all of those tracks to my previously defined playlist
 called *Discover* in which I will store all of my Discover Weekly tracks
 (and believe me this playlist already **rocks**!)
 ``` java